March 19, 2020

-Federal securities laws make it illegal for any director, officer, employee or agent of FHLB Cincinnati (Bank) to participate in “insider trading” or “tipping.”
+Federal securities laws make it illegal for any director, officer, employee or agent of FHLB Cincinnati (FHLB) to engage in “insider trading” or “tipping.”
 These prohibitions apply to the capital stock of FHLB, the debt securities issued by the FHLBank System and any other securities eventually issued by FHLB.
-The prohibitions apply as well to securities of member institutions or other companies if a Bank director, officer, employee or agent learns something in the course of his or her duties that may affect the value of those securities.
+The prohibitions apply as well to securities of member institutions or other companies if a FHLB director, officer, employee or agent learns something in the course of his or her duties that may affect the value of those securities.

 The consequences of insider trading violations can be staggering.